bodiyang/Tree-Like-Genome-Sequences-Analysis/report.md

 ## Task 3

 With 215 strains downloaded (i.e. 215 `quality_variant_<strain_name>.txt` files in the folder `data`), we ran `bash scripts/build_ind_genome.sh 1 997 1006`, and, in around 7 minutes, it produced `chr1_000997_to_001006.phy` in the folder `alignments`.
 The first line of the file is a header which gives the number of strains that were sequenced and the sequence length.
-Starting from the second line is each of the strains' sequences.
+Starting from the second line are each of the strains' sequences.
 The top of `chr1_000997_to_001006.phy` looks like this:

     215 10
     Aa_0 ATTTGGTTAT